Glam shot gets ugly: Mnuchin wife touts style, slams critic

 The drama began Monday when Linton posted a photo of herself getting off a government plane in Kentucky with Mnuchin.
 In her post, Linton mentioned several designer labels for her white ensemble, including Tom Ford and Valentino.

-Commenter Jenni Miller responded from Oregon: “Glad we could pay for your little getaway. (hash)deplorable.”
+Commenter Jenni Miller responded from Oregon: “Glad we could pay for your little getaway. #deplorable.”

 Linton shot back, defending herself and Mnuchin, a former Goldman Sachs executive and hedge fund investor.